J-Wengler/NLP_Paper/manuscript.md

 | Kidney + Tumor + Cell Line     | 16 |
 | Diabetes + Type 1              | 97 |
 | Osteosarcoma                   | 112|
-The purpose of widely varying the amount of articles returned is to ensure that our method works for narrowly defined topics as well as broad topics as well as to test the difference.
+The purpose of widely varying the amount of articles returned is to ensure that our method works for narrowly defined topics as well as broad topics.
 All data accession was performed using the StarGEO API [@url:http://stargeo.org/api_docs/].
 The API was accessed and stored in a dictionary keyed by accession number to combined abstract and title.

 ### Model Collection